silverli/FairPlay/README.md

 ## SSH Key steps
 1. In Cloud9, go to the [settings](https://c9.io/account/settings) and click on the "SSH Keys" tab.
-2. Copy the ssh key and and go to your Github account [settings](https://github.com/settings/profile).
+2. Copy the ssh key and go to your Github account [settings](https://github.com/settings/profile).
 3. Click on "SSH and GPG Keys", then click add "New SSH Key".
 Put "Cloud9" for the title and then paste in the key from Cloud9.
 4. Click "Add SSH Key".